 name id-aca-encAttrs

 OID { id-aca 6}

-Syntax ContentInfo
+syntax ContentInfo

 values Multiple Allowed

-If an AC contains attributes, apparently encrypted for the AC verifier, the decryption process MUST not fail.
-If decryption does fail, the AC MUST be rejected.
+If an AC contains attributes apparently encrypted for the AC verifier, then the decryption process failure MUST cause the AC to be rejected.

-7.2 Proxying
+7.2.
+Proxying

 When a server acts as a client for another server on behalf of the AC holder, the server MAY need to proxy an AC.
 Such proxying MAY have to be done under the AC issuer's control, so that not every AC is proxiable and so that a given proxiable AC can be proxied in a targeted fashion.
 Support for chains of proxies (with more than one intermediate server) MAY also be required.
 Note that this does not involve a chain of ACs.